Best bars with views in Sydney: Where to Drink with Harbour, City & Beach Views

 Check their website for the latest menus and events.

-On the western side of Circular Quay in the Overseas Passenger Terminal, Cruise Bar has an excellent Opera House and city skyline view.
-The bar offers three spaces with indoor and outdoor seating on each level.
+Located on the western side of Circular Quay in the Overseas Passenger Terminal, Cruise Bar delivers some of the best Opera House and city skyline views you’ll find.
+The venue spans three levels, each with indoor and outdoor seating options, so you can choose your ideal vantage point.

 Vibe: Hollywood Luxe, locals and visitors